Psiphon-Inc/psiphon-automation/README.md

 - Make sure session reconstruction is okay with the fact that the final /status might use a different protocol than the rest of the session.
 (Better be.)

-- Test None/null values in the handshake JSON.
-For example, I think the upgrade version can theoretically be None/null.
-The desired behaviour is that it get the default empty string value when pulling it out of JSON.

 - Determine if WinHttpGetIEProxyConfigForCurrentUser is the correct/best way to deterine the correct local proxy settings (both when our LocalProxy is and